aisingapore/TagUI/README.md

 ```
 For advance API calls, you can set above variable api_config which defaults as `{method:'GET', header:[], body:{}}`.
 Besides GET, you can use other methods such as POST, PUT, DELETE etc. You can define multiple headers in the format `'Header_name: header_value'` and provide a payload body for PUT requests for example.
 You can also set it like below before using the api step, or set using `api_config.method = 'PUT';` and `api_config.header[0] = 'Header1: value1';` etc. Also, `api_config.body` will be automatically converted to JSON format for sending to the API endpoint.

+### CHROME
+TagUI has built-in integration with Chrome web browser to run automation in visible or headless mode.
+It uses a websocket connection to directly communicate automation steps and JavaScript code to Chrome and back.

+TagUI will start a separate PHP thread in the background to manage the integration with Chrome for concurrent communication.
+The [Textalk PHP websocket](https://github.com/Textalk/websocket-php) is used as it is super-light and most importantly, it works even without any update for 2 years.
+The normal approach to integrate with Chrome is through [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface) project or tools [such as Chromy](https://github.com/OnetapInc/chromy) which is based on chrome-remote-interface.
+However, this approach introduces Node.js dependency which means that users without a Node.js development environment cannot run TagUI with Chrome.

+In order to avoid adding new dependencies, the approach of launching a separate PHP thread is chosen.
+Since the TagUI natural language interpreter is already written in PHP, there is no new dependency.
+Also, doing websocket communication within the single-threaded JavaScript environment used by CasperJS is not possible as it involves a redesign of fundamental CasperJS methods such as casper.exists to support async/await or use JavaScript promises which are not yet supported by CasperJS (for compatibility with the latest PhantomJS).

+Like chrome-remote-interface, TagUI communicates with Chrome through [chrome debugging protocol](https://chromedevtools.github.io/devtools-protocol/).
+The protocol is primarily designed for debugging the web browser instead of web automation, so many methods are still in experimental status.
+However, the API is stable enough for TagUI steps to work with Chrome.
+Basically, CasperJS methods used by TagUI steps are replaced with custom methods to talk to Chrome instead of PhantomJS when chrome or headless option is used.
+When firefox option is used or by default, TagUI does not invoke these custom methods.

+To develop new custom methods for Chrome integration, see this [TagUI issue](https://github.com/tebelorg/TagUI/issues/24#issuecomment-312361674) and [tagui_header.js](https://github.com/tebelorg/TagUI/blob/master/src/tagui_header.js) for examples of websocket calls from TagUI to Chrome via Chrome Debugging Protocol.
+You will see examples from simple websocket calls such as getting webpage title to stacked ones such as handling of frame or popup window.

 ### TESTING
 The step check allows simple testing of conditions.
 For professional test automation, CasperJS comes with a tester module for unit and functional testing purpose.
 To use the advanced testing features, run TagUI with the test option.